postmannen/steward/README.md

 ]
 ```

-To send specify more messages at once do
+To specify more messages at once do

 ```json
 [